-Our preschool program offers a nutritious breakfast and snack each morning and in the afternoon.
-Children enrolled in the full day program have lunch each day at noon.
-Lunch options include purchasing hot lunch served by CKC Good Food Catering or bring a lunch from home.
-Milk is available for purchase.
+Our preschool program provides a nutritious snack each morning and in the afternoon.
+Children enrolled in the full day program are served lunch each day at noon.
+Lunch options include a hot lunch served by CKC Good Food Catering or a lunch from home.
+Milk is available for purchase in the cafeteria.
 A monthly menu is available.
 All meals are peanut free and are in accordance with the federal Child and Adult Care Food program (CACFP).
 In accordance with federal civil rights laws and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, employees, and institutions participating